Broken by Design

 diagnosed or suspected

-27% are taking prescribed medication, with 68% on antidepressants or mood stabilizers.
+27% are taking prescribed medication, with 68% on antidepressants or mood stabilisers.

 What happens when young people 'age out' of the system at 18.

-Unlike most 18-year-olds who can continue living at home, receive family support, or fall back on parents when things get tough, young people face an abrupt - often without any safety net.
+Unlike most 18-year-olds who can continue living at home, receive family support, or fall back on parents when things get tough, young people leaving care face an abrupt transition to independence - often without any safety net.

 require public housing